 - SAM Domain And HD Domain-Containing Protein 1 3 4

 - SAM Domain And HD Domain 1 2 3

 Previous GeneCards Identifiers for SAMHD1 Gene

 This gene may play a role in regulation of the innate immune response.
 The encoded protein is upregulated in response to viral infection and may be involved in mediation of tumor necrosis factor-alpha proinflammatory responses.
 Mutations in this gene have been associated with Aicardi-Goutieres syndrome. [provided by RefSeq, Mar 2010]

 GeneCards Summary for SAMHD1 Gene

 SAMHD1 (SAM And HD Domain Containing Deoxynucleoside Triphosphate Triphosphohydrolase 1) is a Protein Coding gene.
 Diseases associated with SAMHD1 include Aicardi-Goutieres Syndrome 5 and Chilblain Lupus 2.
-Among its related pathways are Interferon gamma signaling and Cytokine Signaling in Immune system.
+Among its related pathways are Human cytomegalovirus infection and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and dGTPase activity.

 UniProtKB/Swiss-Prot Summary for SAMHD1 Gene